orneh24/gp-flux/README.md

 Notes / Requirements:
 - Container can connect via GP Portal or directly to GP Gateway
-- X-Auth is _not_ required on gateway - Openconnect will emulate GP client
+- If multiple gateways are available from a portal, the first on the list will be used
 - Decryption of traffic is supported if CA cert is installed (see certificates/Certificate Instructions.txt)
-- 2FA/MFA is not supported
+- X-Auth is _not_ required on gateway - Openconnect will emulate GP client
-- If multiple gateways are available from a portal, the first on the list will be used
+- 2FA/MFA might work from interactive mode, but won't be included or tested

 Default actions:
 - Bittorrent (transmission-daemon) - 100KB/s up/down limit - 200 max peers.
 Torrent files are from academictorrents.com